AMSU Library Media Center

 There are also a variety of magazines available for students to read in the library, including everything from Smithsonian to Teen Vogue.

 Students may use a variety of ebooks and online subscription databases via the library website.
-These databases require passwords, which students will find listed in Ms. McCoy’s page on NetClassroom.
+These databases require passwords, which students will find listed in Ms. Robinson’s page on NetClassroom.

 Students may print in the library at no charge.